orestislampridis/online-movies-rent-store/readme.md

 # REST API

-The REST API to the app is described in detail below.
+The REST API to the app is documented in detail below.

 ## Create a new account